rust-lang/book/src/ch16-03-shared-state.md

 ```

 Like many types, we create a `Mutex<T>` through a `new` method.
 To access
-the data inside the mutex, we use the `lock` method to aquire the lock.
+the data inside the mutex, we use the `lock` method to acquire the lock.
 This
 call will block until we're able to do so.
 This call can fail, so similar to
 the last section, we use `unwrap()` for now, rather than better error handling.
 See Chapter 9 for better tools.

-Once we have aquired the lock, we can treat its return value, named `num` in
+Once we have acquired the lock, we can treat its return value, named `num` in
 this case, as a mutable reference to the data inside.
 This is how the first
 problem with mutexes is solved; `Mutex<i32>` is not an `i32`, and so we _must_
-aquire the lock in order to use this memory.
+acquire the lock in order to use this memory.
 We can't forget; the type system
 won't let us do otherwise.

 As you may have suspected, `Mutex<T>` is a smart pointer.
 Well, more